Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Technology that actually worked.
 AI tools delivered measurable improvement.
 Training was sufficient.
 Support was available when things broke.

 Founder autonomy within boundaries.
-Clear expectations about what is required for platform approval and what can be decided locally.
+Clear expectations about what is required platform approval and what can be decided locally.
 Enough freedom to feel like leadership, enough structure to feel like partnership.

 When these conditions exist, integration can be energising rather than exhausting.
 That outcome is possible.
 It's just not guaranteed.

-Contrarian View: What Most Founders Get Wrong
+Contrarian Take: What Most Founders Get Wrong

 Most integration advice focuses on protecting yourself from the platform.
 Here's what that advice often misses: